jaydenwindle/decode2017/CONTRIBUTING.md

  whether or not your PR needs to be merged yet.
 Keep these up-to-date as you work.
  3. **Follow the style guides.** For different code changes, there are different style guides that we try to stick to.
 To see a complete list, checkout the section [Style Guides](#style-guides).
+ 4. **Don't squash your commits.** When you're working on your PR, don't worry about squashing - a list of commits is helpful for rollbacks and things like that.
+But when PRs are merged, we will be using Github's "Squash & Merge" feature to ensure that your PR is squashed at the last possible moment.
- 4. **Internal use: never merge your own PR.** This really only applies to official collaborators of the project, but please do not ever merge a PR that you opened.
+ 5. **Internal use: never merge your own PR.** This really only applies to official collaborators of the project, but please do not ever merge a PR that you opened.
 Assign a reviewer and await approval for your PR.
 After approval, still do NOT merge your own PR - let the reviewer do it.